corpnewt/CheckAudio/README.md

 ## To install:

-Do the following one line at a time in Terminal:
+Download the zip [here](https://github.com/corpnewt/CheckAudio/archive/refs/heads/master.zip) - or do the following one line at a time in Terminal:

     git clone https://github.com/corpnewt/CheckAudio
     cd CheckAudio